The Bristal Assisted Living Blog

 Why Should I Take Care of My Senses?

-Changes in our five senses can influence our balance, pain threshold, the ability to realize temperature changes, and sense of motion and pressure.
+Changes in our sense organs can influence balance, pain threshold, the ability to realize temperature changes, and the sense of motion and pressure.
 This can lead to an increase in falls or injuries and a decrease in quality of life.
 It’s important to adapt and attend to the changes in our bodies.

 SEARCH THE BLOG